peppequint/wikiminds/README.md

 - Submit issues
 - Submit possible solutions to issues
 - Vote on issues
+- Add issues to your favorites and view your favorites
+- Issues ordered by amount of likes and/or Twitter popularity
 - Vote on solutions
 - Bring solutions and issues together
 - View the progress of Wikiminds projects